Identity thieves reveal inside stories of how they steal, consequences and devastation for victims, and the best ways to protect yourself

 Your Plan No credit card company will email or call you to verify personal info it already has on file before mailing a new card.
 (At most, you'll get a letter in the mail saying it will arrive soon.)
 If you're ever unsure, simply call the number on the back of your card (not the one supplied by the email) and ask the company if it's trying to contact you.

-Reports are surfacing in AARP's Fraud Watch Network about a new ripple in online dating deceptions.
+Reports are surfacing in AARP's Fraud Watch Network about a new ripple in romance scams.
 Traditionally, these scams have involved con artists stealing the hearts of unsuspecting singles (many of them seniors) and then using various ploys to steal money.
 But now scammers are targeting faith-based sites like BigChurch, ChristianMingle, JDate and others.

 "People are more likely to fall for scams on sites like these because they can't believe somebody of their own faith is a con artist," explains Jane Margesson of AARP's Maine office.